jaost/tsoha-vuo/README.md

 - Logged in users can create their stream with passphrase (eg. platform.com/feed/< passphrase >)
 - Anyone knowing the passphrase can view created stream without login
 - Logged in users can upload and give upvotes to photos on any stream
+- Users can remove their own uploads
+- Feed creators can delete the whole feed or individual items

 ### Considerations
 - [ ] Light [Preact](https://preactjs.com/) front to render feeds & update live